 The fact that the individual mix of assets is not taken into account is in fact the reason for the Dutch Supreme Court's opinion that the current Box 3 system infringes on the fundamental rights of taxpayers in such a way that it is untenable.
 This is because the current design of the system based on deemed returns does not adequately reflect the actual returns achieved on an individual level.
 The assumed asset mix leads to an unfair treatment of most prominently people who only or mainly have a savings account, given the low actual return for this group.

 Specifically, the system violates the right to property and the prohibition on discrimination of the European Convention on Human Rights, in cases where the actual return achieved is lower than the calculated fictitious return.
-If this is the case for you, then the Dutch Supreme Court is of the opinion that, because the system of taxation on deemed returns is so far out of line with reality, the government must offer you restoration of rights.
-This restoration of rights must take place on the basis of the actual return.
-In fact, this means that if your assets in the years 2017 to 2022 consisted mainly of bank deposits, there is a good chance that you will be eligible for restoration of rights.
-You can read more about the restoration of rights and which conditions apply below.
+If this is the case for you, then the Dutch Supreme Court is of the opinion that, because the system of taxation on deemed returns is so far out of line with reality, the government must offer you legal redress.
+This legal redress must take place on the basis of the actual return.
+In fact, this means that if your assets in the years 2017 to 2022 consisted mainly of bank deposits, there is a good chance that you will be eligible for legal redress.
+You can read more about the legal redress and which conditions apply below.

 For the years 2021 and 2022, the current Box 3 regime still applies in principle.
-However, given the perceived discrimination of this system for the 2017 tax year, you will be eligible for restoration of rights in certain cases.
+However, given the perceived discrimination of this system for the 2017 tax year, you will be eligible for legal redress in certain cases, also for these years.
 Temporary legislation has been introduced as of 2023, after which the government will introduce a new Box 3 regime in 2027.

-Based on the Dutch Supreme Court ruling, the government must provide restoration of rights to taxpayers who have been disadvantaged.
-The restoration of rights has also officially become part of law as part of the 2023 Tax Plan Package.
-Below we explain how the restoration of rights will take place, to whom it will apply and how you as a (potential) entitled party can obtain restoration of rights.
+Based on the Dutch Supreme Court ruling, the government must provide legal redress to taxpayers who have been disadvantaged.
+The legal redress has also officially become part of law as part of the 2023 Tax Plan Package.
+We now know that the legal redress as envisaged by the legislature is also unacceptable according to the Dutch Supreme Court.
+In its judgments of 6 June 2024, the Supreme Court has now determined what that legal redress should look like.
+Below we explain how the legal redress will take place, to whom it will apply and how you as a (potential) entitled party can obtain legal redress.

-For the years 2017 through 2022, the Cabinet has decided to offer - at least three groups of taxpayers - automatic restoration of rights based on a new flat-rate calculation method that approximates the actual return as closely as possible (please refer to ‘For whom?’ below for further information regarding the three groups of taxpayers).
-This has been done from a practical point of view, in order to be sufficiently in line with reality but also to keep the restoration of rights practicable.
+For the years 2017 through 2022, the Cabinet has decided to offer - at least three groups of taxpayers - automatic legal redress based on a new flat-rate calculation method that according to the Dutch Cabinet approximates the actual return as closely as possible (please refer to ‘For whom?’ below for further information regarding the three groups of taxpayers).
+This has been done from a practical point of view, in order to be sufficiently in line with reality but also to keep the legal redress practicable.
+As mentioned above, the Supreme Court has now ruled that the lump-sum calculation method is also insufficient from the perspective of legal redress in certain cases.
+However, if the method devised by the Supreme Court itself for these situations is more unfavourable than the legislator's lump-sum calculation method, you are entitled to apply the more favourable of the two.
+Thus, the lump-sum calculation method has not yet lost its relevance.

 The calculation under the flat-rate savings variant is in line with the actual distribution of three categories of assets: